Egypt fire: Dozens dead in Giza Coptic church

 - Published

-At least 41 people have died in a fire at a church in the Egyptian city of Giza, officials say.
+Dozens of people have died after a fire broke out at a church in Egypt, many of them crushed during a desperate scramble to escape.

+Officials say the number of dead is at least 41, with dozens injured.
+Children are believed to be among the dead.

-An electrical fire broke out as 5,000 worshippers gathered for mass at the Coptic Abu Sifin church, security sources told Reuters.
+An electrical fire broke out as 5,000 worshippers gathered for Mass at the Coptic Abu Sifin church, security sources told Reuters.

-The fire blocked an entrance, causing a stampede, the sources said, adding that many of those killed were children.
-Dozens are thought to be injured.
+The fire blocked an entrance, causing a stampede, they said.

 Fire services say the blaze has been brought under control.